Don’t make the mistake of thinking painting rendered walls is as simple as opening a tin of paint, and well, painting.

 Once the rendered walls are in like-new condition, painting can begin!

 If you have old or new rendered walls that need painting, we’d be more than happy to help.
+We can also bag brick walls for an affordable alternative.
 Get in contact on 07 3829 5735 or send us an email.
 We will supply a fast, accurate quote.

 With years of experience, a proven track record, and a commitment to customer service, Kraudelt Painting in Brisbane is the house painting company you can rely on.